BeryJu/beryju.io/content/blog/2025-05-implementing-eap/index.md

 #### The sidequest of MPPE

-MPPE (which stands for Microsoft Point-to-Point Encryption) is a way of encryption, and I'm not going to try to explain it further as specifically in this area I have no idea what I'm talking about.
+MPPE (which stands for Microsoft Point-to-Point Encryption) is a method of encrypting data, and I'm not going to try to explain it further as specifically in this area I have no idea what I'm talking about.

 Reading further into [this](https://datatracker.ietf.org/doc/html/rfc2548#section-2.4) and [this](https://datatracker.ietf.org/doc/html/rfc3079#section-5.2) I started to figure out what EAP-TLS clients expect here.
 This is additional data extracted from the TLS connection after the handshake finished used to authenticate further communication between client and RADIUS server.